 - Discuss Covid-19 and the possible implications for your project with the other parties at the earliest opportunity.
-This should be done when agreeing the price and project plan.
+This should be done when agreeing on the price and project plan.
 Be honest and realistic with each other.
 Avoid simply inserting generic statements about Covid.
-Every construction project is different and you should think about specifically what problems Covid-19 could create for your project, for example what happens if there’s a local breakout or if you can’t source certain materials?
+Every construction project is different and you should think about specifically what problems Covid-19 could create for your project, for example, what happens if there’s a local breakout or if you can’t source certain materials?

-- Define and agree your Covid-19 triggering events and the consequences of these.
+- Define and agree on your Covid-19 triggering events and the consequences of these.
 Triggering events are barriers that once met cause other problems or events to occur.
 For example, a Covid outbreak among the construction team might be a triggering event that leads to the site being closed.
 Who bears this cost is a consequence that needs to be agreed in your construction contract.

 - Consider including a Covid suspension clause in your contract.
-This enables one or both parties to be excused from performance of the contract if a specified event that is beyond their control occurs.
-A suspension clause can state that if the event occurs for a prolonged time, for example six months, preventing work from restarting, either party can terminate the contract.
-This would clearly be a last resort to be used in only the most extreme circumstances, but it does create useful parameters for agreeing at the outset what costs would be payable on suspension or indeed termination.
+This enables one or both parties to be excused from the performance of the contract if a specified event that is beyond their control occurs.
+A suspension clause can state that if the event occurs for a prolonged time, for example, six months, preventing work from restarting, either party can terminate the contract.
+This would clearly be the last resort to be used in only the most extreme circumstances, but it does create useful parameters for agreeing at the outset what costs would be payable on suspension or indeed termination.

 It might seem like an easy option to repurpose trusty construction contract templates that you have relied on in the past but I would strongly advise against this.
-There is no doubt that by having robust discussions about Covid-19 upfront and reaching agreement during the early phase of negotiations, expensive and acrimonious disputes can be avoided.
+There is no doubt that by having robust discussions about Covid-19 upfront and reaching an agreement during the early phase of negotiations, expensive and acrimonious disputes can be avoided.